 Alternately, drive into Apgar and have lunch at Eddies Cafe before exploring further.
 Sit on their patio and enjoy the views over the lake.
 Overall the food here is fine, but don’t miss their delicious huckleberry and peach pie!
 There is an outdoor patio as well as inside booths.
 The kids can get ice cream cones from the gift shop next door while the adults enjoy warm pie a la mode.

-As you drive into the park there are a few pull-offs that give you access to the edge of Lake Mcdonald.
+As you drive into Glacier there are a few pull-offs that give you access to the edge of Lake Mcdonald.
 Go touch the water, take a picture with a snow-capped mountain peak in the distance and explore the colored rocks in the lake.
 The water here is very cold, and thus, very clear.

 Lake McDonald Lodge